ncherric/Iliad-ReadtheDocs/docs/tutorial/stored_sequence.rst

-since this module is the main snakefile, Snakemake will automatically detect it without the flag.
+Since this module is NOT the main snakefile, Snakemake will NOT automatically detect it without the flag.
 (Please make sure that your conda environment for Iliad is activated - ``conda activate IliadEnv`` or ``mamba activate IliadEnv``)

 .. code-block:: console

-    $ snakemake --cores 1
+    $ snakemake --snakefile workflow/cram_Snakefile --cores 1

 and combined with other user-specified snakemake flags such as ``--cores``.